pragdave/component/README.md

 ~~~

 Notice that we have three modules here.
 The top-level `FourOhFour`
 contains the external API.
-The nested `Worked` module is the Genserver
+The nested `Worker` module is the Genserver
 code, and the `Implementation` module contains the code that you wrote
 inside the one-way and two-way functions.